stoeps13/connections-doc/source/admin/admin/t_admin_communities_develop_custom_widgets.md

     |Attribute|Description|Required?|
     |---------|-----------|---------|
     |defId|The widget name.
 The defId attribute is also used as a title or a resource bundle key.|Yes|
     |primaryWidget|Specifies that the widget displays in the center column of the page.
-The default value is true.**Note:** The value of primaryWidget must be true for Library widgets in Communities.
+The default value is true.!!! note
+    The value of primaryWidget must be true for Library widgets in Communities.

 |No|
     |description|Description of the widget that displays in the widget palette.
 This attribute uses the custom string framework.
 For information about how to add a string that contains the widget description, see *Adding custom strings for widgets and other specified scenarios*.|No|